Navigation category, VoiceOver Utility on Mac

 Standard: VoiceOver requires an action.
 You must press VO-Shift-Down Arrow to start interacting with the items in an area or group, and VO-Shift-Up Arrow to stop interacting with the items.

 When this option is selected, VoiceOver may automatically interact with some groups on webpages, to streamline navigation.
 If you don’t want VoiceOver to automatically interact with a group, press VO-Shift-Right Arrow or Left Arrow.
-If Quick Nav is on, press Shift-Right Arrow or Left Arrow.
+If arrow-key Quick Nav is on, press Shift-Right Arrow or Left Arrow.

 Bookend groups: VoiceOver identifies the start and end of an area or group as you navigate its items, but no action is required to interact with them.